-The United States has one of the most punitive justice systems in the world.
+The United States has one of the most punitive legal systems in the world.
 It has the highest rate of incarceration in the world, and Black Americans make up 33% of incarcerated populations, despite comprising 12% of the total adult population.
 The United States also restricts the voting rights of system-impacted people, in many cases preventing citizens with felony convictions from casting votes.
-According to the Sentencing Project, 6.1 million Americans with felony convictions had lost the right to vote as of 2016.
-One in every 13 Black adults had been disenfranchised for this reason — a rate four times greater than non-Black Americans.
+According to the Sentencing Project, 5.2 million Americans with felony convictions had lost the right to vote as of 2020.
+One in every 16 Black adults has been disenfranchised for this reason — a rate four times greater than non-Black Americans.

 This severe approach to punishment is embedded in the fabric of our country — “civil death,” or the practice of revoking voting rights as a criminal penalty arrived with English colonists.
 The first felony disenfranchisement law was passed in 1792 in Kentucky.
 Other states followed suit, and by 1870, 28 out of the then-38 states had similar legislation.